USRSE/usrse25/pages/about/code-of-conduct.md

 By participating in USRSE'25 events or other spaces, you agree to accept the terms of the Code of Conduct and acknowledge that your voluntary involvement with this event or violation of this Code may result in reputational harm, including loss of business, loss of income, or loss of contractual advantage.

 ## Reporting code of conduct violations
-If you learn about a violation of this Code of Conduct, please inform the Code of Conduct Committee at [coc@us-rse.org](mailto:coc@us-rse.org) or reach out individually to those wearing a "Code of Conduct Enforcer" button at the conference.
+If you learn about a violation of this Code of Conduct, please inform the Code of Conduct Committee at [coc@us-rse.org](mailto:coc@us-rse.org) or reach out individually to those wearing a "Code of Conduct Enforcer" button at the conference: Suzanne Prentice, J.C.
+Subida, Ludovico Bianchi, and Hannah Cohoon.
 Anonymous reports will be accepted.
 We will strive to keep identifying details of reporters and reports confidential unless we receive a valid court order or have another compelling reason to disclose them.
 To help us respond to your report, please include as much of the following information as possible in your reports: